the complete guide

-The literal translation from English, which gives the term “smart contracts”, is not the most adapted to understand what it is about.
-These “smart contracts” are programs that aim to automate one or more actions when certain pre-requisites, defined by the creator of the program, are met.
+However, this phrase isn’t particularly clear.
+These “smart contracts” are programs which aim to automate one or more actions when pre-requisite conditions, defined by the creator of the program, are met.

-For example, we can consider an auction system.
-We can create a smart contract that will receive the bids for a particular object to be sold, will be able to determine the highest bid, will return the lower bids at the end of a determined period, and so on.
+For example, let’s imagine an auction system.
+A smart contract could be created which receives bids for a particular item for sale, which is able to determine the highest bid, which rejects lower bids at the end of a specified period and so on.

-Of course, this kind of program can be created on a conventional computer, through a website such as eBay for example.
-However, smart contracts have a number of advantageous features:
+Of course, this kind of program can be created on a conventional computer through a website such as eBay, for instance.
+However, smart contracts have a number of advantages:

-- They can store funds in ether, but also any kind of data.
+- They can store funds in Ethers and any kind of data.